realm/realm-core/README.md

 simulator.
 Each one also comes with a `config` program that can be used to enquire about required compiler and linker flags.

+If you need to use the core library for development of the Objective C binding, consider running `sh build.sh build-objc`.

 Configuration
 -------------